-Learning how to clean a cat's ears will prevent health issues, help you deal with a number of ear problems as well as ear infections, and save you money in vet bills.
+Learning how to clean a cat's ears will prevent health issues, help you deal with a number of ear problems as well as ear infections, and save you money on vet bills.

 If you notice any problems during these routine inspections, you'll have a better chance to avoid serious complications down the road.

-This is because unbeknownst to many pet owners, cats actually have very sensitive ears that are prone to a variety of health issues.
+This is because, unbeknownst to many pet owners, cats actually have very sensitive ears that are prone to a variety of health issues.

-Even if you have multiple cats (like I do), this will take a small amount of time each month, and will aid in your pet's overall health and well-being.
+Even if you have multiple cats (like I do), this will take a small amount of time each month and will aid in your pet's overall health and well-being.

 How To Clean A Cat's Ears

-You don't want to cause your cat any discomfort while cleaning her ears or your pet won't be very receptive to it next time.
+You don't want to cause your cat any discomfort while cleaning her ears, or your pet won't be very receptive to it next time.

 You will need to buy a quality cat ear cleaner that is specifically made for cats only.
 You will also need cotton balls.

 2. Inspect the Ear

 This is a very quick process, but also the most important step before you learn how to clean a cat's ears.

-You should be looking for lumps, lesions, swelling, redness, discharge of any kind or anything else that doesn't look right.
+You should be looking for lumps, lesions, swelling, redness, discharge of any kind, or anything else that doesn't look right.

 I explain the importance of this in my video, as most owners think that a thorough ear cleaning will help to solve any issues.

-If you don't spot anything out of the ordinary, you can start the ear cleaning process.
+If you don't spot anything out of the ordinary, you can start the ear-cleaning process.

 3. How to Clean A Cat's Ears

-1. Fill the ear with cleaning solution
+1. Fill the ear with a cleaning solution

 As I demonstrate in my video guide, you can wrap your cat in a towel if she struggles while you're holding him.

-Pour a small amount of cat ear cleaning solution (just enough to fill the ear canal) right into your pet's ear.
+Pour a small amount of cat ear-cleaning solution (just enough to fill the ear canal) right into your pet's ear.

 2. Massage the ear

 Start rubbing the base of the ear in a circular motion, gently and slowly.
 This will help the solution to break up any wax build-up.

 3. Wipe the inside clean

 You don't need to wipe the ear completely clean.
 Just gently wipe it until you've gotten the bulk of the debris and wax out.

 4. Do not dry the ear

 A cat's ears are designed to dry themselves, so you don't need to worry about getting every drop of solution.

-Note: While this technique on how to clean a cat's ears is important, picking out an effective cat ear cleaning solution is just as essential.
+NOTE: While this technique on how to clean a cat's ears is important, picking out an effective cat ear-cleaning solution is just as essential.
 Do NOT confuse feline ear cleaners with cat ear infection treatments (used for a specific health problem).
 These products contain different ingredients and cannot be used interchangeably.

 4. How Often to Clean Cat Ears

 When I talk about how to clean a cat's ears, the most common question that I always hear is, how often should I clean my pet's ears?

-Your cat's breed, age, activity level, coat type and level of earwax production will all determine how often her ears will need to be cleaned.
+Your cat's breed, age, activity level, coat type, and level of earwax production will all determine how often her ears will need to be cleaned.

 On average, most cats should have their ears cleaned about once every 3 months, but your cat may need it more frequently or less frequently.